Edit this page

 In this tutorial, learn how to capture a screenshot using a third-party library and Expo Media Library.

-In this chapter, we will learn how to take a screenshot using a third-party library and save it on the device's media library.
-We'll use the following libraries react-native-view-shot that allows taking a screenshot, and expo-media-library that allows accessing a device's media library to save an image.
+In this chapter, we'll learn how to take a screenshot using a third-party library and save it on the device's media library.
+We'll use react-native-view-shot

 1